aws-greengrass/aws-greengrass-nucleus/DEVELOPING.md

 ### End-To-End Tests
 End-To-End (E2E) tests differ from our integration tests in that they require AWS credentials and network access.
-In order to run these tests, first you must put AWS credentials into your environment such as by using Isengard and copying the credentials for your own, or the Evergreen dev account.
+In order to run these tests, first you must put AWS credentials into your environment such as by using Isengard and copying the credentials for your own, or the Greengrass dev account.
 Once you have credentials with Iot:* access, you can then use our E2E tests.

 To run only the E2E tests, run the following commands: